b0zk1r/csv2pgn-w-filters/README.md

 # CSV to PGN Database Converter

-A user-friendly Windows application to convert chess games from CSV format to PGN format with filtering capabilities.
+A user-friendly Windows application to convert chess games from CSV format to PGN format with rating and theme(matein2) filtering capabilities.

 ## Features